djjrip/gg-loop-platform/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The platform features a dark, "underground" aesthetic inspired by gaming culture, using orange accents (`#FF6600`) on dark backgrounds.
-Typography includes Inter for headings and JetBrains Mono for numbers and stats, aligning with a gaming-focused, Discord/Twitch-inspired interface.
+**November 2025 Update**: Complete UI redesign to NBA Top Shot aesthetic with premium collectible card layouts, rarity tiers (Common/Rare/Epic/Legendary), muted terracotta (#B8724D) and sage green (#5F6D4E) color palette, generous white space, and sunset-inspired warm tones.
+The platform now features a clean, modern design inspired by premium collectibles rather than underground gaming.
+Typography includes Inter for headings and JetBrains Mono for numbers and stats.
 The frontend is built with React, TypeScript, Vite, Tailwind CSS, and shadcn/ui.

 ### Technical Implementations
 The backend uses Express.js with TypeScript.
 PostgreSQL (Neon) with Drizzle ORM handles data persistence.
 Authentication is managed via Replit Auth (OIDC), and Stripe is integrated for subscription payments.
 TanStack Query v5 is used for state management.